 $12-$15 will certainly get a feast here!

-Franktuary is located at 3810 Butler Street in Lawrenceville.
+Franktuary was located at 3810 Butler Street in Lawrenceville and closed in 2021.